 Make sure to go through the Camping Pass sections above to familiarize yourself with reservation limits, park hopping, and booking windows before digging into these memberships.

 When you buy one of the three Thousand Trails Enhanced Memberships you’ll get access to a LOT more than with a zone pass, and you’ll also be able to use all of it more effectively.
 It does come with a much higher cost, but this membership is for a lifetime not just for a year like the Camping Pass.
 There are also ways to safe money on Enhanced Memberships through sales and special offers.
 The best way is to reach out to our TT representatives Warren and Sharon Lewis by email or by calling 804-366-0798.
-They’ll hook you up with some awesome discounts plus the opportunity to buy your membership tax-free, which will save you up to 11% on your purchase.
-Make sure to tell them Five2Go sent you for the best possible price!
+They’ll hook you up with some awesome discounts so make sure to tell them Five2Go sent you for the best possible price!